-This week’s lesson in Smart Productivity for Musicians is about how to overcome stress, procrastination and chronic “lack of time” – while at the same time enabling your brain to focus on what it does best: being creative.
+My Smart Productivity for Musicians course (update 6th Jan 2018: course not available anymore) contains a lesson about how to overcome stress, procrastination and chronic “lack of time” – while at the same time enabling your brain to focus on what it does best: being creative.

 I wanted to share some thoughts on the topic here on the blog too.